 The Company provides unsecured loans and advances to subsidiary companies.
-It also provides unsecured financial guarantees to bank for banking facilities granted to a subsidiary company.
 The Company monitors on an ongoing basis the results of the subsidiary companies and repayments made by the subsidiary companies.

 At each reporting date, the Group and the Company assess whether any if the receivables and contract assets are credit impaired.